hiTechTeam/Telescan-iOS/WHITEPAPER.md

 ### Code Generation Process

-1. **Bot Interaction**: User interacts with @TelescanBot
+1. **Interaction with bot**: user interacts with [@tgtelescan_bot](https://t.me/tgtelescan_bot).
-2. **Code Creation**: Bot generates unique 8-character code
+2. **Code Generation**: The bot generates a unique 8-digit code.
-3. **Secure Storage**: Code hashed and stored server-side
+3. **Secure Storage**: The code is hashed and stored on the server side.
-4. **App Linking**: Code displayed for manual entry in app
+4. **App Linking**: The code is displayed for manual entry in the app.
-5. **Verification**: App hashes code and retrieves profile
+5. **Verification**: the application hashes the code and receives the profile.

-### Deep Linking

-- **URL Scheme**: `telescan://code/{code}`
-- **Fallback**: Manual code entry
-- **Security**: Codes expire after first use

 ## Conclusion

-Telescan demonstrates how modern mobile technology can facilitate meaningful social connections while prioritizing user privacy and security.
-By leveraging Bluetooth Low Energy for proximity detection and integrating seamlessly with Telegram's ecosystem, Telescan provides a privacy-first approach to social discovery.
+Telescan demonstrates how modern mobile technologies can facilitate meaningful social connections while prioritizing user privacy and security.
+Using Bluetooth Low Energy for proximity detection and seamlessly integrating with the Telegram ecosystem, Telescan provides an approach to social discovery.

-The system's design emphasizes:
+The system design emphasizes:

-- **User Privacy**: Ephemeral connections with minimal data retention
+- **User privacy**: temporary connections with minimal data storage.
-- **Security**: Cryptographic authentication without permanent credentials
+- **Security**: cryptographic authentication without persistent credentials.
-- **Simplicity**: Intuitive interface requiring no complex setup
+- **Simplicity**: intuitive interface that does not require complex setup.
-- **Integration**: Natural extension of existing social networks
+- **Integration**: natural extension of existing social networks.
-- **Efficiency**: Battery-optimized operation for extended use
+- **Efficiency**: Battery operation optimized for long-term use.

-As a Telegram extension, Telescan serves as both a practical tool for social networking and a reference implementation for privacy-preserving proximity-based applications.
+As an extension of Telegram, Telescan serves as both a practical tool for social networking and a reference implementation of proximity-based applications.

 ---

-_This document is released into the public domain under The [MIT License](./LICENSE).._
+_This document is released into the public domain under The [MIT License](./LICENSE)._